SV-ZeroOne/sv-zeroone.github.io/writeups/vh-mr-robot.md

 ## Summary

-This was a fun easy box that involved a bit of enumeration to find the pieces of information need to gain access and then escalate our privileges from daemon to robot to root.
+This was a fun and easy box that involved a bit of enumeration to find the pieces of information needed to gain access and then escalate our privileges from daemon to robot to root.
-We could have simply used a Kernel exploit to jump from daemon to root but kernel exploits are considered inherently risky and should be considered as a last resort.
+We could have simply used a kernel exploit to jump from daemon to root but kernel exploits are considered inherently risky and should be considered as a last resort.

 If you have not watched the show Mr Robot, I highly recommend it as it displays the most accurate depiction of hacking and the ideas explored in the show are revolutionary!